andreachz/ScriptAutoRunner3/README.md

   Lightweight, dependency-free (no Vue.js required).

 - **New features for improved UI and usability**
-  - Added colored syntax highlighting for JavaScript code.
+  - Added Monaco and CodeMirror support for colored code syntax highlighting and coding tools.
   - Added drag-and-drop support for easy import of .js files.
   - Added button for script dowload or full data export.
   - Added drag-and-drop support for moving and rearranging scripts.